 - The power dissipated in R1 is quite low, because the regulator puts 1.25V across it, and this is independent from the output voltage.

-- D1 and D2 protect the regulator from various faults.
-They are cheap insurance.
+- The diodes are cheap insurance.
 Don't leave them out.

 - C2 provides additional filtering as well as stability for the regulator's feedback loop.

-- Calculate the power dissipation for the regulator IC at high line and elevated temperature (worst case),
+- Do calculate the power dissipation for the regulator IC at high line and elevated temperature (worst case),

 and provide an adequate heat sink.
 What if the product is being used in Death Valley?